practicalli/clojure/alternative-tools/clojure-cli/hotload-libraries.md

 [practicalli/clojure-webapp-hotload-libraries](https://github.com/practicalli/clojure-webapp-hotload-libraries) is an example project that uses REPL driven development and hot loading of libraries to build a very simple web server using http-kit and hiccup.

 > #### WARNING:: Add-libs is an experimental feature
-> The `add-libs` function is regarded as an experimental feature of Clojure tools.deps.alpha.
+> The `add-libs` function is regarded as an experimental feature of Clojure tools.deps.alpha and is currently part of the [add-libs3 branch](https://github.com/clojure/tools.deps.alpha/tree/add-lib3).
 The add-libs implementation and function signature may change in future.

 {% tabs practicalli="practicalli/clojure-deps-edn", manual="Manually add Alias" %}